 In deciding if an action or decision is to be made, and what that should be, account shall be taken of the present and past wishes and feelings of the adult as far as they can be ascertained.
-The adult should be offered appropriate assistance to communicate his or her views.
+The adult should be offered appropriate assistance to communicate their views.